-The Chase Freedom® is another card that gives you 5% back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+The Chase Freedom® is another card that gives you 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories each quarter!
 You'll also earn unlimited 1% cash back on all other purchases.
 Bonus categories typically include Amazon.com purchases from time to time, although there’s no guarantee.
 This card also comes with no annual fee.
-Earn a $150 bonus after you spend $500 on purchases in your first 3 months from account openeing.
+Earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.

 Cardholder benefits you can look forward to include purchase protection, extended warranties, trip cancellation and interruption insurance, travel and emergency assistance services, auto rental collision damage waiver, and roadside dispatch.

-- Cons: Bonus rewards are limited to $1,500 in spending each quarter
+- Cons: Bonus rewards are limited to $1,500 in spending each quarter.

 - Best for: Someone who wants to earn rewards and score lots of cardholder perks with no annual fee